Who Would Speak for You If You Couldn't? Why a Lasting Power of Attorney Isn't Just for Later Life

 Planning Ahead is an Act of Care

 Creating an LPA isn’t about expecting the worst.
-It’s about preparing with quiet strength.
+It’s about preparing thoughtfully and with intention.

 It’s about making sure your voice is heard, even in silence.